 Mark level lines around the walls of the room at the height of the finished ceiling at least 7 1/2 feet above the finished floor.
 Use a long level, a hydrolevel, or take measurements up from the floor joists as long as they are all level.

 Nail a metal molding strip around the perimeter of the basement using the level marks as guides.

-Suspend main runners from the floor joists with screw eyes & wire.
+Suspend main runners from the floor joists with screw eyes and wire.
 Space them 4 feet apart.

 Fit cross-tees between the runners to complete the grid.
 Use the slots in the runners for proper spacing.

-Slip the ceiling tiles & lighting panels into the framework.
-The tiles are usually 2 feet by 4 feet & are held in place by their own weight.
+Slip the ceiling tiles and lighting panels into the framework.
+The tiles are usually 2 feet by 4 feet and are held in place by their own weight.

 Installing a wallboard ceiling